McC4b3r/caberWordle/README.md

 ## Interview Prompt

-Create a game similar to [Wordle](https://www.nytimes.com/games/wordle/index.html), except where you allow words with that are between 2 and 5 characters long.
+Create a game similar to [Wordle](https://www.nytimes.com/games/wordle/index.html), but using a custom word list we provide containing words that are 2 to 5 characters long.
-All other rules stay the same.
+All other rules will remain the same.

 The rules of wordle are as follows (from [Wikipedia](https://en.wikipedia.org/wiki/Wordle#Gameplay)):

-> ... a five-letter word is chosen which players aim to guess within six tries.
+> ... a random word is chosen which players aim to guess within six tries.
 > After every guess, each letter is marked as either green, yellow or gray:
 > green indicates that letter is correct and in the correct position,
 > yellow means it is in the answer but not in the right position,